William758/ZetTweaks/README.md

 - Prevent Focus Crystal and Crowbar from increasing self-damage.

+- Only place PrimordialTeleporter on last stage of a loop.

+- Equipment isn't triggered by Gesture in the Bazaar.

+- Recover 50% of health and shields when a Void Cell is activated.

 - Start the first 5 stages with enough money to open a chest.

 - Combat Director gains 10% more credits for first 5 stages.